qqibrow/qqibrow.github.io/_posts/2014-12-07-CPU-Cache-Effects-and-Linux-Perf.md

 title: CPU Cache Effects and Linux Perf
 ---

-CPU cache is a small and fast memory unit that CPU access.
+CPU cache is a small and fast memory unit that CPU accesses.
 Understanding how it works and how to use it is crucial for high performance programming.

 One good startpoint to learn CPU cache is ["gallery of processor cache effects”](http://igoro.com/archive/gallery-of-processor-cache-effects/) from Igor Ostrovsky, in which some code samples and analysis graph are used to show how CPU cache could affect the program.
-There is a Chinese translation version of it from the famous coolshell.
-After reading it, you will have a clear picture how it works and could answer most of relative interview questions correctly :)
+There is a Chinese translation version of it from the famous [coolshell](http://coolshell.cn/).
+After reading it, you will have a clear picture how it works and could answer most of the interview questions correctly :)

-Since I am studying system performance analysis recently, I think it’s best that I could get metrics about CPU cache and show some comparison results.
+Since I am studying system performance analysis recently, I think it’s better that I could get metrics about CPU cache and show some comparison results.
 Perf is the best tool to do this.

-[Perf](http://en.wikipedia.org/wiki/Perf_%28Linux%29) is a performance analyzing tool in Linux which collect both kernel and userspace events and provide some nice metrics.
-It’s been widely used in my team to find bottomneck of CPU-bound applications.
+[Perf](http://en.wikipedia.org/wiki/Perf_%28Linux%29) is a performance analyzing tool in Linux which collects both kernel and userspace events and provide some nice metrics.
+It’s been widely used in my team to find bottomneck in CPU-bound applications.

 Let’s see how to use perf to show CPU cache effects.
 Below is a simple program which modified based on Example 6 from [Igor’s post](http://igoro.com/archive/gallery-of-processor-cache-effects/).